HIV Disease Treatment & Management

 Suppressive Therapy for Herpes Simplex Virus 2 Infection

 Most individuals infected with HIV-1 are also infected with herpes simplex virus type 2 (HSV-2).
-Suppressive therapy of HSV-2 with acyclovir reduces plasma HIV-1 concentrations, but its effect on HIV-1 progression is unknown.
-Lingappa et al found that acyclovir reduced risk for HIV-1 disease progression by 16% compared with placebo.[98]
-Disease progression was defined as first occurrence of CD4+ T-cell counts dropping below 200/μL.
+Suppressive therapy of HSV-2 with acyclovir reduces plasma HIV-1 concentrations.
+Lingappa et al found that acyclovir reduced risk for HIV-1 disease progression by 16% compared with placebo.
+[140] Disease progression was defined as first occurrence of CD4+ T-cell counts dropping below 200/μL.

-In this study, patients (n=3381) who were dually infected with HSV-2 and HIV-1 and had CD4+ cell counts of at least 250/μL and not taking antiretroviral therapy were randomized to receive either acyclovir 400 mg PO orally twice daily or placebo.
+In this study, patients (n=3381) who were dually infected with HSV-2 and HIV-1, had CD4+ cell counts of at least 250/μL, and were not taking antiretroviral therapy were randomized to receive either acyclovir 400 mg PO orally twice daily or placebo.
 In patients with CD4+ counts of 350/μL or more, acyclovir delayed risk of CD4+ counts falling below 350/μL by 19%.
 The use of acyclovir to suppress HSV-2 before initiating antiretroviral therapy merits further study to determine its effects on HIV-1 disease progression.

 Deterrence and Prevention of HIV Infection